-The shop is open from 10.30 -12.00 on the second Saturday and fourth Sunday of the month (Feb -May and Sept - Oct) and on 9th July and 12th November.
-The opening times for the shop are in the newsletter, on the site gates and on our website www.harlowhillaa.org We also do orders by email once a month.
-Please support the Allotment Shop
+The shop is open from 10.30 -12.00 every Saturday morning from February - June and September - 16th November and we'll open on 13th July and 10th August The opening times for the shop are in the newsletter, on the site gates and on our website www.harlowhillaa.org We also do orders by email once a month.
+Please support the Allotment Shop as profits from shop sales help to reduce plot rents.